 From its creation in 1727, the royal families and nobles of Jaipur patronized the craftsmen and artisans of the city.
 These traditions continue to this day and as a result modern day Jaipur is considered by many as the craft capital of India.
 Traditional methods are still used to produce many valuable and highly prized items.
 Using skills passed down through generations, artisans and master craftsmen can be seen in the areas of Ghat Darwaza and Vishveshwar ji.
 On this fascinating evening walk mingle and talk with the locals whilst sampling some of the region's culinary delights; try pakoras, aloo tiki, samosa and ladoo from some of the city’s most popular street food vendors.
 Observe local artisans in their workshops; jewelers and silversmiths, gold painters and tie dying experts.
 The iconic Hawa Mahal also called the Palace of the Winds is the meeting point at which this two and a half hour walk begins.

 Drive today from Jaipur to Udaipur.
 (410 Kms/ 6.5 Hrs)

-Lunch at a local restaurant with your guide.
+Enjoy lunch at a local restaurant in the company of your guide.